ELSI Fellows

 Ellen Kim DeLuca- Predoctoral Fellow 2018-2020

-Her current research includes modeling the ethical, legal, and social implications of genomics, specifically around evaluating the health and economic consequences of newborn screening of Krabbe disease.
-She is also developing a new health-related quality of life instrument for children: the PedsUtil scoring system.
-For her work on this instrument, she won the Anne Stiggelbout Award for Outstanding Presentation in Patient and Stakeholder Preferences and Engagement at the 43rd annual North American Meeting of the Society for Medical Decision Making.
+Before transferring to Harvard, Ellen was a predoctoral fellow in the ELSI Fellowship, mentored by Drs.
+Roberts and Prosser.
+At this time, she researched the utilization of mathematical modeling and decision-making methods to evaluate maternal and child health policies, identifying strategies to improve health outcomes.
+Her other research interests included modeling the Ethical, Legal, and Social Implications of genomics related to the health and economic consequences of newborn screening for Krabbe disease and developing a new health-related quality-of-life instrument for children, the PedsUtil scoring system.
+Her work regarding the PedsUtil scoring system earned her the Anne Stiggelbout Award for Outstanding Presentation in Patient and Stakeholder Preferences and Engagement at the 43rd annual North American Meeting of the Society for Medical Decision Making.

 Daniel Thiel- Predoctoral Fellow 2018-2020